cyber-sec-vanguard/SSH-Server-Setup-Management/README.md

 Store the CA's certs in one directory, like `/usr/local/sshca`.\
 Store the hosts' certs in one directory, and the users' in another.
 This is less error prone. `/usr/local/sshca/hosts/` and `/usr/local/sshca/users/`.\
 Add a comment to specify the use, and the user of the key.\
+When you renew a CA key, deploy the new one and leave the old one for verification.
+Remember this.
+Then, recreate new certs.
+Then you may disable the old CA key.\
 ### Trusting the CA
 For sshd, it uses certs to validate certs used for authentication.
 Set a file with all of your trusted certs in a file, and refer to it in sshd_config using `TrustedUserCAKeys`.
 This file accepts one CA Kpub per line and accepts comments with #.\
 As for ssh, it uses them to validate hosts' Kpubs, store the CA's keys in  ssh_known_hosts, and the others in known_hosts.\